Skip to content

 Systematically improving RAG systems

-This transcript is based off of a guest lecture given in my course, Systematically Improving RAG Applications
+This transcript is based off of a guest lecture from my Systematically Improving RAG Applications series.

 Retrieval-Augmented Generation (RAG) systems have become essential tools for enterprises looking to harness their vast repositories of internal knowledge.
 While the theoretical foundations of RAG are well-understood, implementing these systems effectively in enterprise environments presents unique challenges that aren't addressed in academic literature or consumer applications.
 This article delves into advanced techniques for fine-tuning embedding models in enterprise RAG systems, based on insights from Manav Rathod, a software engineer at Glean who specializes in semantic search and ML systems for search ranking and assistant quality.